 I use an incredibly simple, pretty old-school method for keeping track of all we’ve done as part of our homeschooling days.
 All the data is recorded in a humble spreadsheet.
 Our homeschool log spreadsheet is organized by week along the rows.
 Across the top columns, I’ve listed all the subjects the state of Maryland requires me to teach.

 I’ve also made columns for books we’ve read, dishes we’ve cooked together, Spanish lessons we’ve completed, and field trips we’ve taken.
 The state of Maryland doesn’t care about the progress we’re making in those areas, but making sure I remember to include them as part of my planning is important to me.

 As we do homeschool work each day, I jot down our activities in their respective columns.
-I can see at a glance if we haven’t had any science activities yet that week or if it’s been a month since our last field trip.
+I can see at a glance if we haven’t done any science activities yet that week or if it’s been a month since our last field trip.
 When I’m making my list of activities the following Friday, I’m careful to include any neglected subjects.

 This simple scheduling and logging system works out beautifully for me.
 Although I have a very loose big picture, I’m never planning much more than a week or two ahead.
 If our pace really speeds up (or really slows down) compared to the schedule I anticipated, things aren’t hard to change.

 I know I’m providing the “regular and thorough instruction” in the eight subjects the state of Maryland requires me to teach.
 I know if I’m on pace to move through our books on the schedule I’d anticipated.
 (And I can see quickly if the arbitrary schedule I created was unrealistic).
 Best of all, I’ve got incredible flexibility for when life (inevitably) happens.

 Now if I could just get the kiddos in the habit of going to the bathroom before it was time to run out the door…

 Mama Goes Beyond is not a Homeschool blog.